garylvov/learning-ROS-scripts/README.md

 1.)
 Have ROS installed on your computer: http://wiki.ros.org/noetic/Installation

 2.)
-Create a catkin file system if you do not already have one, and add a project with dependicies on rospy, std_msgs, tf, and turtlesim.
+Create a catkin file system if you do not already have one, and add a project with dependencies on rospy, std_msgs, tf, and turtlesim.

-  Creating a file system:
-  mkdir -p ~/catkin_ws/src
+  Creating a file system if you do not have one: mkdir -p ~/catkin_ws/src cd ~/catkwin_ws/src catkin_init_workspace
-  cd ~/catkwin_ws/src
-  catkin_init_workspace